simonw/datasette/docs/internals.rst

     Should the rows returned by the query be truncated at the maximum page size?
 Defaults to ``True``, set this to ``False`` to disable truncation.

 ``custom_time_limit`` - integer ms
     A custom time limit for this query.
 This can be set to a lower value than the Datasette configured default.
-If a query takes longer than this it will be terminated early and raise a ``dataette.utils.QueryInterrupted`` exception.
+If a query takes longer than this it will be terminated early and raise a ``dataette.database.QueryInterrupted`` exception.

 ``page_size`` - integer
     Set a custom page size for truncation, over-riding the configured Datasette default.